anupamchittora/anupamchittora/README.md

 ## 🚀 About Me

-🧑‍🎓 I’m Anupam Chittora from Jaipur — an Electronics & Communication Engineering undergrad at MNIT Jaipur and alumnus of DAV Public School, Kota, driven by curiosity and a passion for building.
+🧑‍🎓 I'm Anupam Chittora from Jaipur — an *Electronics & Communication Engineering undergrad at MNIT Jaipur* and alumnus of *DAV Public School, Kota*, driven by curiosity and a passion for building.
-🔬 Passionate about Data Science, Deep Learning, and IoT-based Systems 💻 Experienced in Full-Stack Web Development, Real-Time Applications, and Interactive Visual Tools 🎨 Developer of node-based image editors, predictive dashboards, and advanced MRI classification pipelines 📊 Former General Secretary, Technical Communication House, leading workshops and industry sessions 🚀 Project-driven learner with hands-on expertise across PyTorch, React, OpenCV, Azure, and more
+🔬 Passionate about *Data Science*, *Deep Learning*, and *IoT-based Systems*
+💻 Experienced in *Full-Stack Web Development*, *Real-Time Applications*, and *Interactive Visual Tools*
+🎨 Developer of *node-based image editors*, *predictive dashboards*, and *advanced MRI classification pipelines*
+📊 Former *General Secretary, Technical Communication House*, leading *workshops* and *industry sessions*
+🚀 Project-driven learner with hands-on expertise across *PyTorch*, *React*, *OpenCV*, *Azure*, and more

 ---

 ## 🧰 Tech Stack